Understanding General Intercessions for Daily Mass

 Option 2

-4.That we may be generous in our almsgiving and diligent in our works of mercy, storing up treasure for ourselves in heaven, let us pray to the Lord.Lord, hear our prayer.
+4.That we may be generous with what we have, and slow to convince ourselves that we cannot afford to give, let us pray to the Lord.Lord, hear our prayer.

 Optional:For a deeper commitment to practicing the corporal and spiritual works of mercy.Lord, hear our prayer.